BroadbandForum/obuspa/INTERNAL_SERVICES_GUIDE.md

 OBUSPA stores its configuration in a database file, the path of which can be provided as a command line option. https://github.com/BroadbandForum/OBUSPA/blob/master/QUICK_START_GUIDE.md contains a detailed description of this database in the section entitled "Running OB-USP-AGENT for the first time".

-We need to copy and modify the factory_reset_example.txt to broker_reset.txt and add additional data model entries that OBUSPA uses to instantiate the domain sockets used by the UDS backend.
+We need to copy and modify the stomp_factory_reset_example.txt to broker_reset.txt and add additional data model entries that OBUSPA uses to instantiate the domain sockets used by the UDS backend.
 Though different configurations are possible, it is recommended (for interoperability) that the Broker creates two listening sockets.
 Each USP Service will connect/disconnect as necessary and register its data model with the Broker.
 One of these sockets is used when the USP Service is acting as an data model provider to the Broker's Controller.
 The other socket is used when the USP Service is acting as a Controller of the Broker's Agent.

 ### Configuring the Broker's Controller socket
 The following well known path should be used to configure the Broker's Controller socket.
 OBUSPA will use this information to create a listening socket at the specified path that a USP Service's Agent can connect to.